eshwen/phd-thesis/chapters/higgstoinv/figures/README.md

 ## Mountain range plots

 To make mountain range plots, I can follow the README in the `fitting/` directory of the chip repo.
 Use the `-s` option when processing the `fitDiagnostics.root` file to create one dataframe (and therefore one plot) by category.
 Also remember to comment out the CMS header in the plotting config used.
-Keep in mind that while I want the pre-fit background overlaid with post-fit in the control regions, that may not be the case for the signal region.
+Keep in mind that, for the signal region, I want the post-CR only B-only fit as "pre-fit" and post-unblinded S+B fit as "post-fit".
+For the control region, I just need the post-CR only B-only fit plot with pre-fit overlaid.
 In that case, I might have to run the commands twice to get all the plots I want.
 After `scp`ing the directory containing the plots and input dataframes over, rename and organise them with

 ```bash
 cd mountain_ranges